 Born and raised in Washington, D.C., where I learned to fish and wander.
+Humid summers spent between D.C., Baltimore and New York.
 Raised by southern grandparents, Nelba & Ernest and a D.C. native mom named Patricia Ann, aunts Cassie & Lalu and mom's boyfriend Bill.
-Humid summers spent between D.C., Baltimore and New York.
+I was able to build a relationship with my father, Reggie, during my adult life; his seperation from us was partly due from PTSD and the prison industrial complex.

 Rhythmic echoes, raw morass between nail, skin.
 Stretching.
 Kin.
 TIght.
 My grandma waiting to catch the placenta.
 I was raised by four women and a grandfather who would sing and Bill who taught me how to handle the hooks between my fingers.